aahmadts/passbolt-password-importer/README.md

 After importing the secrets/passwords a detailed downloadable report will appear with imported-, existed- secrets/passwords and errors.

-The plugin is tested on the dockerized version 2.1.0.
+The plugin is tested on the dockerized version _2.1.0-debian_.
+Check [Docker](./Dockerfile) for an example.

 ### Screenshots